8th Biennial International Conference on the Linguistics of Contemporary English

 Location: Bamberg, Germany

-We are pleased to announce that the 8th Biennial International Conference on the Linguistics of Contemporary English (BICLCE) will be held from 26 to 28 September 2019 at the University of Bamberg.
+The 8th Biennial International Conference on the Linguistics of Contemporary English (BICLCE) will be held from 26 to 28 September 2019 at the University of Bamberg (Germany).

 The UK, Europe and the path to Brexit - the long view: Europe in two centuries of British newspapers.